sodonnel/rocksdb-benchmark/readme.md

 /dirN/dirN
 ```

 This generates about 12M entries.
-You can then walk the directory tree by picking a random integer between 1 and N at each level until no result is found, which gives 11 rocksDBs lookups per traverse - 10 returning a value and one returning null.
+You can then walk the directory tree by picking a random integer between 1 and N at each level until no result is found, which gives 11 RocksDB lookups per traverse - 10 returning a value and one returning null.
 This should also scatter reads all over the table, making this a worst case test.
 Normal application usage would tend to cluster around certain directory paths at a given time.

 The key is in the format: